tvolcati/inovahack/docs/docs/ux/personas.md

 **Referências:**

 Cooper, A. (2004).
 The Inmates Are Running the Asylum: Why High-Tech Products Drive Us Crazy and How to Restore the Sanity.
 Sams Publishing.
-(Alan Cooper é amplamente reconhecido por popularizar o uso de personas no design de software).